finnsth/noten/README.md

 # Noten
 This projects serves as a help for school grades.
 It is used to give and record school grades.
-With the software you will have an easy way to keep and access your grades in a safe place.
-It will help keep a good overview over them.
+Teachers can issue your grades to you in a safe way.

+-subject
+-grade
+-student
+-year
+-type (exam or project)

+smart contract, only teachers can issue grades (non fungible)

+One smart contract for the school, where all teachers are allowed to issue grades across all subjects.